Please navigate to the type of activity in which you are presenting.

 Please review these free webinars:

-Example 1: Health Care Directives (October, 2016)
+Example 1: Health Care Directives (October, 016)

 Clients often look to lawyers to assist them in planning for the future and ensuring their voices are heard.
 In the context of health care, this is done by way of health care directives.
 This webinar will examine the provisions of The Health Care Directives and Substitute Health Care Decision Makers Act, including the new Act passed but not proclaimed in 2015, considering both the preparation and ultimate use of such directives.
 Their distinction from, and intersection with, the role of an attorney for personal affairs under The Powers of Attorney Act, 2002 will also be addressed.
 Presenting the webinar is Brenda Hildebrandt, Q.C., a sole practitioner based in Saskatoon and Past President of the Law Society of Saskatchewan.
 She received her LLB from the University of Saskatchewan in 1983 and her LLM in Health Law from Osgoode Hall in 2011.
 Throughout her career, her practice has focussed on Health Law and Estate Administration issues.

-Example 2: Expert Opinion Evidence (November, 2016)
+Example 2: Expert Opinion Evidence (November 2016)

 Since many civil actions require expert opinion evidence the importance of such evidence cannot be overstated.
-This Webinar will discuss the importance of retaining credible experts including, for example, when (i.e. the timing) to retain an expert, what to look for when retaining an expert, how to instruct an expert, how to obtain an effective expert opinion and how to use an expert opinion to support and further your client’s case.
+This webinar will discuss the importance of retaining credible experts including, for example, when (i.e. the timing) to retain an expert, what to look for when retaining an expert, how to instruct an expert, how to obtain an effective expert opinion, and how to use an expert opinion to support and further your client’s case.
 Recent developments in the law on communicating with experts and disclosure of those communications will be covered as well.

 This webinar will be presented by David Thera, Q.C., McKercher LLP, Regina and Jeff Scott, Q.C., Jeffrey D. Scott Legal Professional Corporation, Regina.
 Jeff restricts his practice to representing plaintiffs in medical negligence actions.
-Given that practice background he regularly retains experts on behalf of his clients.
+Given that practice background, he regularly retains experts on behalf of his clients.
 Jeff is also a Practice Advisor for the Law Society of Saskatchewan.
 Jeff’s presentation will be offered from the perspective of a plaintiff’s counsel and as a Practice Advisor for the Law Society of Saskatchewan.
 Dave is a past president of the CBA Saskatchewan Branch and currently president of Pro Bono Law Saskatchewan.
 He practices extensively in the area of professional liability, including defence of health care professionals.

 Example 3: Interests in Land-Statutory and Equitable Considerations – A Panel Discussion (March, 2017)

 The Land Titles Act 2000, is the governing legislation in relation to registration of title to, and interests in, land.
 This webinar will discuss specific interest types in terms of enforceability and registration.
 The presentation will also review recent court decisions that address interests claimed in land.
 This webinar will be presented in a panel format as three esteemed Real Estate lawyers discuss the issues at hand.
 The panel for this webinar will be comprised of Andrea Argue, Eric Johnson, and Randy Sandbeck, Q.C.
 Andrea is a partner with Kanuka Thuringer, based in Swift Current.
-Eric Johnson is a partner with Miller Thomson in Regina and Randy Sandbeck, Q.C. is a partner with Olive Waller Zinkman and Waller in Regina.
+Eric Johnson is a partner with Miller Thomson in Regina and Randy Sandbeck, Q.C. is a partner with Olive Waller Zinkhan and Waller in Regina.

 The following are required at the beginning of the planning phase: